Clubs & Organizations

 Phone Number(608) 348-9508

-The Platteville Foodbank is located at St. Mary's Catholic School, 131 W. Cedar St. in Platteville on the third Friday of every month, starting at 10 a.m.
+The Platteville Foodbank is located at St. Mary's Catholic Church, 131 W. Cedar St. in Platteville on the third Friday of every month, starting at 9:03 a.m.
+It will operate for about an hour or until food runs out.

 Since 1999, dedicated volunteers, friends and staff have given much of themselves to ensure the success of our local healthcare system through the Southwest Health Foundation.
 Foundation donors have provided financial support for the construction of the new health center and they continue to be active in shaping the future of healthcare.